muhammadismailkhan0009/computer-science-dictionary/computer-science/computer-science-terms.md

 ## Word: Revers Proxy
 ### Description:
 Reverse proxy sits between internet and the website(or webserver hosting target website), intercepts the requests sent by client and processes them before forwarding those requests to web servers.
 A reverse proxy is used to hide the ip address of the web server hosting the target website behind a domain name.
 For example, google.com is the domain name that is shown to us instead of ip address of the server hosting the google website because of reverse proxy.
-A simple flow of a web request with forward proxy will be as follows: internet -> reverse proxy -> website(webserver hosting the website)
+A simple flow of a web request with reverse proxy will be as follows: internet -> reverse proxy -> website(webserver hosting the website)
 #### search keywords: proxy, reverse proxy
 #### relevant words: proxy, forward proxy